-Thankfully, this endangered species is mostly confined to the tropical rainforests of northeastern Australia, so you aren't likely to come across it in your backyard.
+Thankfully, this species is mostly confined to the tropical rainforests of northeastern Australia, so you aren't likely to come across it in your backyard.
 However, knowing how to identify the plant could save you from getting a very nasty surprise if you are exploring the region.

 Which Part of the Gympie-Gympie Is Toxic?